Good Earth Farm | ![]() |

 perennial to fill up a bed or a mass border.
 It is independent-minded - it can

-spread quickly, does not suffer from neglect or drought, and wildlife do not
+spread quickly, does not suffer from neglect or drought, and wildlife do not seem to bother with it.
+The flowers are prolific and

-peach, pale yellow, lavender) and Flowerburst Red Shades (vibrant colors: red, rose,
+Red Shades (vibrant colors: red, rose, lavender).

 Bacopa with its spreading plants and prolific little flowers is